bkahlert/busy-screen/README.md

 ## Installation

-This application consists of backend implemented as a [Node RED flow](busy-screen.flow) and a frontend implemented with Kotlin JS.
+This application consists of a backend implemented as a [Node RED flow](busy-screen.flow) and a frontend implemented with Kotlin JS.

 Consequently, you'll need a Node RED installation and a webserver to provide access to the frontend.